awoie/vp-token-spec/README.md

 }
 ```

 `vp_token` and/or `vc_token` are provided in the same response as the `id_token`.
 Depending on the response type, this can be either the authentication response or the token response.
-Authentication event information is conveyed via the id token while it's up to the RP to determine what (additional) claims are allocated to id_token and vp_token, respectively.
-If the `vp_token` is returned in the frontchannel, a hash (`vp_hash`) of `vp_token` must be included in `id_token`.
+Authentication event information is conveyed via the id token while it's up to the RP to determine what (additional) claims are allocated to `id_token` and `vp_token`, respectively, via the `claims` parameter.

+If the `vp_token` or `vc_token` is returned in the frontchannel, a hash of the respective token MUST be included in `id_token` (see next chapter).

 ## ID Token Extensions